kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 | post_actions | AVS_Tags | AvS | Sets up proper tags in the internal monitoring system. | Team Gopher |
 | post_actions | IAS_Type | Identity Authentication Service | Configures OpenID Connect (OIDC) authentication. | Team Gopher |

 The timeout for processing the whole provisioning operation is set to `24h`.
-The provisioning steps delegate resource creation to Reconciler.
-Since Reconciler does not constrain a number of retries in case of a failed reconciliation, KEB sets a [provisioning timeout for Reconciler](../../resources/kcp/charts/kyma-environment-broker/values.yaml#L49) to `2h`.
+In Kyma 2.0 provisioning steps delegate resource creation to Reconciler.
+Since Reconciler does not constrain a number of retries in case of a failed reconciliation, KEB sets [provisioning timeout for Reconciler](../../resources/kcp/charts/kyma-environment-broker/values.yaml#L49) to `2h`.

-Provisioning steps of Kyma 2.0 delegate resource creation to the Reconciler.
-At the time the Reconciler does not constrain a number of retries in case of failed reconciliation.
-In order to limit infinite invocation loop KEB introduces provisioning timeout.
-Timeout's value can be found [here](../../resources/kcp/charts/kyma-environment-broker/values.yaml#L49).

 ## Deprovisioning